gchq/Palisade-clients/README.md

   This client is an extension of the Java Client.
 * [S3 Client](client-s3/README.md)
   Akka Microservice which provides an endpoint for accessing resources stored in an Amazon Web Service (AWS) Simple Cloud Storage (S3) bucket.
-  The example uses [Apache Spark](https://sparkjava.com/) for RESTful queries with the microservice.
+  The example uses [Apache Spark](https://spark.apache.org)for RESTful queries with the microservice.

 ### Prerequisites
 1. [Git](https://git-scm.com/)